 Well, 2018 is a different year and I am here to make a proclamation, friends.

 Now let me clarify.
 It’s not like Russ hasn’t been good over the last couple of seasons.
 He definitely has!
 Some alarming tendencies had been developing for some time though, stemming from a pair of wounds sustained in Weeks 1 and 3 of 2016: an ankle injury that should’ve sidelined Wilson for a couple of weeks, and a subsequent knee injury that probably should’ve knocked him out for even longer.
 The offensive stalwart missed a grand total of two snaps.

 Playing through these debilitations, as one might expect, was not an easy task.
 Mechanics suffered as a result and routine throws morphed into infuriating misses.

 These errant passes occurred during the Seahawks’ first two possessions in Week 14 of 2016 in a blowout loss to the Packers (yes I am still salty).
 You can’t fully capture two years of poor throws in two plays, but this gif was included to a) give you a little taste and b) force you to relive an awful afternoon along with me before we get to the good stuff.

-Without having rewatched the tape, because I am a chump, I think it’s fair to say that these deteriorating fundamentals continued to hinder Wilson’s overall effectiveness and efficiency in 2017, despite him tying his career high in passing touchdowns.
+I think it’s fair to say that these deteriorating fundamentals continued to hinder Wilson’s overall effectiveness and efficiency in 2017, despite him tying his career high in passing touchdowns.
 Russ was a knight in shining armor in just about every fourth quarter, but merely a peasant in the first three.